cisco/cisco-network-puppet-module/README.md

 #### Parameters

 ##### `name`
 Resource identifier, not used to manage the device.
-Valid value is a string.
+Valid value is a string set to 'default'.

 ##### `timeout`
 Number of seconds before the timeout period ends.
 Valid value is an integer.